zach-apple/onboardingChameleon/README.md

 ## [TestEnvironment.java](https://github.com/Orasi/Selenium-Java-Core/blob/master/src/main/java/com/orasi/utils/TestEnvironment.java)

-This is a crucial class for this framework.
-This class is designed to be extended by page classes and implemented by test classes.
+This class is designed to be extended by test classes and can be passed into page classes.
 It houses test environment data and remote WebDrivers as well as page class methods used to sync page behavior.
 The need for this arose due to the parallel behavior that indicated that WebDriver instances were crossing threads and testing on the wrong os/browser configurations.

 Also contained in this class is the determination as to whether the test should be executed locally or remotely based on a TestNG parameter.
 Once this is established, a webdriver is created and executed appropriately.

 ## [OrasiDriver.java](https://github.com/Orasi/Selenium-Java-Core/blob/master/src/main/java/com/orasi/utils/OrasiDriver.java)
-This is an extention of WebDriver that grants access to the Element interfaces by giving them their own find method ( i.e. driver.findButton(By by) ), but also making some methods easier to reach such as setting timeouts, or executing Javascript.
+This is an extention of WebDriver that grants access to the Element interfaces by giving them their own find method ( i.e. driver.findButton(By by) ), but also making interface methods easier to reach such as setting timeouts, or executing Javascript.

 More info on usage and availible methods [in the VersionHistory](https://github.com/Orasi/Selenium-Java-Core/blob/master/VersionHistory.md#version-105---10202015)
 ## Page Class